splunk/observability-workshop/docs/detectors/detectors.md

 ## 2. Create a detector from one of your charts

-In **DASHBOARDS** click on your dashboard group (the one with your email address) and then on the dashboard name where the chart you created in the previous lab resides or search for your previously created dashboard's name, and click on that dashboard's name in the results.
+In **Dashboards** click on your dashboard group (the one with your email address) and then on the dashboard name where the chart you created in the previous lab resides or search for your previously created dashboard's name, and click on that dashboard's name in the results.

 ![Dashboards](../images/detectors/M1-l2-1.png){: .zoom}